Adopt a bear

-- the sanctuary needs over two tons of food per day, for more than 80 bears that are currently here?
+- the sanctuary needs over two tons of food per day, for almost 100 bears that are currently here?

 - your adoption helps us to feed the bears, provide veterinary treatment, care for the forest, maintain facilities such as the bears’ swimming pools and rescue the remaining captive bears?

-*Exclusive adoption: the bear you chose to take care of can not be adopted by another person.
+*Exclusive adoption: the bear you choose to take care of can not be adopted by another person.

 By the end of June 2014, Andy was a bear without a name.
 He’s the only bear that the Libearty team rescued not from the captivity, but from the wild

 Attila spent the first years of his life at a circus in Bârlad, where he met Fiona.
 He didn’t know at that moment that they will be friends forever